dart-lang/site-www/src/content/interop/js-interop/usage.md

 `external` interop members:

 - **Constructors**.
-When called, constructors with only positional parameters construct a new JS object whose constructor is defined by the name of the extension type using `new`.
+When called, constructors with only positional parameters create a new JS object whose constructor is defined by the name of the extension type using `new`.
 For example, calling `Time(0, 0)` in Dart will generate a JS invocation that looks like `new Time(0, 0)`.
 Similarly, calling `Time.onlyHours(0)` will generate a JS invocation that looks like `new Time(0)`.
-Note that the JS invocations of the two constructors follow the same semantics, regardless of whether they're given a name in Dart or if they are a factory.
+Note that the JS invocations of the two constructors follow the same semantics, regardless of whether they're given a Dart name or if they are a factory.

   - **Object literal constructors**.
 It is useful sometimes to create a JS [object literal] that simply contains a number of properties and their values.
-In order to do this, you declare a constructor with only named parameters, as you're creating an object that is defined by the names of its properties:
+In order to do this, you declare a constructor with only named parameters, where the names of the parameters will be the property names:

     ```dart
-    import ‘dart:js_interop’;

     extension type Options._(JSObject o) {
       external Options({int a, int b});
       external int get a;